 That’s because alternatives are needed for gas as a fuel for domestic heating.
 Twenty-four million UK homes depend on gas boilers, and while its carbon dioxide emissions are smaller than coal or oil, natural gas is in fact a fossil fuel.

-So, the CCC has said that from 2025 at the latest, no new homes should be connected to the gas grid.
+So, the CCC has said that from 2025, no new homes should be connected to the gas grid.
 If this were to happen then alternative ways of keeping them warm would be needed.

 Heat pumps explained

 Many people may not yet be familiar with home heat pumps.
 The two main types are:

 - Air source heat pumps (ASHPs), which absorb heat from the outside air - even when it’s freezing cold outside.

 - Ground source heat pumps (GSHPs), which use water-filled pipes that are buried underground to extract natural heat from the ground.

 According to the CCC, heat pumps can reduce carbon emissions by over 90% over a 60-year lifetime, compared with a gas boiler.

 They could also save households money: a semi-detached home could save around £55 per year on average, relative to a home built to current standards with gas heating.
 To fit a heat pump would however add £800-£2,500 to the costs of building a new home, depending on the type of house.
 So, it’s a patient, long-term investment.

 For heat pump technology to work, it’s essential to have a well-insulated home, to prevent the heat from escaping, while you also need space to have one of these systems installed.
 According to the Centre for Alternative Technology, a typical 8kW heat pump requires around 400m2 of ground area.